You can install the development version from GitHub with:

 regions in your work, please cite the package.

-The advantages of switching from a national level of the analysis to a sub-national level comes with a huge price in data processing, validation and imputation.
-The package Regions aims to help this process.
+There are numerous advantages of switching from a national level of the analysis to a sub-national level comes with a huge price in data processing, validation and imputation.
+The regions package aims to help this process.

 This package is an offspring of the eurostat package on rOpenGov.
 It started as a tool to validate and re-code regional Eurostat statistics, but it aims to be a general solution for all sub-national statistics.
 It will be developed parallel with other rOpenGov packages.